Making the Museum Autism Friendly – best practice from around the world

 How museums are working towards being autism friendly

-People with autism have a variety of different needs and there is no ‘one size fits all’ solution.
+Autistic people have a variety of different needs and there is no ‘one size fits all’ solution.
 However, there are many different ways that museums can create a positive experience for visitors.

 Much of the work is around helping people to prepare for their visit.
 Museums can make information available beforehand.
 For example, making maps available to download at home.
 Some organisations let people know the least busy times to visit.
 Small actions like these can make a huge difference.

-Providing museum resources to support people with autism
+Providing museum resources to support Autistic people

 One of the resources that the museum has produced is the ‘Making SENse Family Pack’.
 These are backpacks that visitors can borrow for free.
 The packs include maps and activity suggestions, as well as toys to play with.
 They make use of PECS symbols, which are a visual support to help with communication.
 The museum can also provide ear defenders.
 These can prevent a person from getting overwhelmed by a loud environment